AyanGadpal/TextTron-Lightweight-text-detector/README.md

 ```
 plotImg = TT.plotImg
 ```
 v.
-If you want to set parameter
+If you want to set/decide best parameter for your case (optional)
 ```
 TextTron.setParameters(img)
 ```